Cerebral Palsy Treatment Options

 - Optical Surgery: Many children with cerebral palsy have impaired vision that cannot be corrected with glasses.
 Some also have trouble moving their eyes normally.
 For these children there a number of eye surgeries that can be done to improve eye movement and correct vision.
 When successful, the benefits of vision surgery can be significant.

+Cerebral palsy has a complex etiology.
+So there is not one particular medication that targets the challenges of cerebral palsy.
+But medication modalities for cerebral palsy are expected to continue to grow.
 Most treatment programs for cerebral palsy include medication to help manage or reduce various symptoms.
 Much like other treatment options, the types of medication available will vary depending on the type of cerebral palsy involved.
 The most commonly used medications for cerebral palsy treatment fall into the following categories:

 - Muscle Relaxers: for certain types of cerebral palsy (such as spastic) muscle relaxants are typically prescribed to help minimize the disabling effects of hypertonia.
 Baclofen and Valium are 2 of the more commonly prescribed muscle relaxers for cerebral palsy.